Mobius1/vPrompt/README.md

     buttonColor = { r = 255, g = 255, b = 255, a = 255 },   -- the button's background color
     keyColor = { r = 0, g = 0, b = 0, a = 255 },            -- the button's text color
     canDraw = function()
+        -- this should return a boolean as to whether the instance should be drawn end,
+    canInteract = function()
-        -- this should return a boolean
+        -- this should return a boolean as to whether the keypress can be fired end,
-    end,
     debug = false -- Draws debug markers to show draw and interact distances })